nablarch/nablarch-document/en/application_framework/application_framework/libraries/system_messaging/http_system_messaging.rst

-If the default operation of :java:extdoc:`HttpMessagingClient<nablarch.fw.messaging.realtime.http.client.HttpMessagingClient>` does not meet the project requirements, customize by creating a class that inherits :java:extdoc:`HttpMessagingClient<nablarch.fw.messaging.realtime.http.client.HttpMessagingClient>` and configuring to the component with the method given in :ref:`http_system_messaging-settings`.
+If the default operation of :java:extdoc:`HttpMessagingClient<nablarch.fw.messaging.realtime.http.client.HttpMessagingClient>` does not meet the project requirements, customize by creating a class that inherits :java:extdoc:`HttpMessagingClient<nablarch.fw.messaging.realtime.http.client.HttpMessagingClient>` and configuring to the component definition with the method given in :ref:`http_system_messaging-settings`.

 .. _http_system_messaging-data_model: